wollemat/samurai/README.md

 ## Contributors

 * **Frederik Christian Slothouber** - *Initial work* - [wollemat](https://github.com/wollemat)
-* Icon made by [monkik](https://www.flaticon.com/authors/monkik) from [www.flaticon.com](https://www.flaticon.com)

 ## Donate

-Please consider [donating](https://paypal.me/wollemat) if you found [Samurai](https://github.com/wollemat/samurai) helpful in any shape or form.
+Please consider [donating](https://paypal.me/wollemat) if you found Samurai helpful in any shape or form.
 A small contribution comes a long way and is much appreciated.

 ## License

-This project and its code are released under the [MIT license](LICENSE.md).
-Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+<p align="center">This project and its code are released under the MIT license.
+Please have a look at the <a href="LICENSE.md">LICENSE.md</a> for more details.</p>
+<p align="center">Icon made by <a href="https://www.flaticon.com/authors/monkik">monkik</a> from www.flaticon.com</p>
 <p align="center">copyright © <a href="https://github.com/wollemat">wollemat</a></p>